 The boiling points of these substances increase as their molecular size increases.
 So, intermolecular forces play a role in determining the physical properties of substances.

-Small covalent molecules do not conduct electricity because they do not have free ions to carry charge.
+Small covalent molecules do not conduct electricity because they lack free ions or charged particles to carry the electric charge.
 As a result, small covalent molecules are considered to be good insulators, meaning they do not easily allow the flow of electricity.